ando-lab/2023-watkins-scripts/Readme.md

 Author: Haoyue Wang 🌙

 ## Repository Contents
-- Four Jupyter notebooks.
+- Four Jupyter notebooks (#1 - #4).
+- Two required .csv files.
-- The required files are also attached.
-Note that the 4915 pdb files can be downloaded as a .zip file for testing from the release asset.
-The code to directly download the structures from the deepmind database is also provided.
+- The 4915 pdb files can be downloaded as a .zip file for testing from the release asset.
+The code to directly download the structures from the deepmind database is also provided (#3).
 ## Instructions for use
 In order to run the code successfully, creating a new conda environment with requied dependencies is suggested:
 ```python